GrahamPaasch/metronome/README.md

 extra features like swing feel, polymeter, polyrhythm and programmable tone drones.

+The HTML metronome now includes a "Measure Pitches" section where you can select how many measures to cycle through and assign a reference pitch for each measure.
+The metronome hums the chosen note for the duration of its measure to help with intonation practice.

 The project also contains a small proof-of-concept for notation rendering under `notation_feature/demo.html` using VexFlow.

 For details about the internal agents that drive the metronome (tempo, audio, visuals, input, persistence, and logging), see [AGENTS.md](AGENTS.md).